-DEM is designed to equip management students to develop knowledge, skill, and confidence to conceive, lead and execute innovative and competitive initiatives involving technologies and data and develop new business models for existing and start-up organizations.
-The premise is that digital revolution is rapidly disrupting and transforming the fundamental nature of many business activities across industries, and entrepreneurs, top executives, and general managers need to develop new thinking and management styles to adapt to a -new paradigm of business economics, strategies and operating management practices in a digital-centric business environment for ensuring corporate and personal successes.
+DEM is designed to equip management students to develop knowledge, skill and confidence to conceive, lead and execute innovative and competitive initiatives involving technologies and data.
+The premise is that the digital revolution is rapidly disrupting and transforming the fundamental nature of many business activities across industries.
+Entrepreneurs, top executives and general managers need to develop new thinking and management styles to adapt to a new paradigm of business economics, strategies and operating management practices in a digital-centric business environment.

-Students wishing to pursue careers in management in businesses that predominantly leverage the powers of digital technologies for business development and sustenance like new products or services launched by established organization or entrepreneurial start-ups, consulting, and venture capital firms enabling innovation, and general management positions in strategy, procurement, marketing, R&D, etc. will benefit from this course.
+Students wishing to pursue careers in management in businesses that predominantly leverage the powers of digital technologies for business development and sustenance will benefit from this course.
+It could be related to new products or services launched by an established organization or entrepreneurial start-ups, consulting and venture capital firms.

 2. How is DEM different from other courses on Digital Management?

-4. How deep is the curriculum in Analytics?
-Will I be suitable for the role of Data Scientist after doing this program?
+3. How in-depth is the curriculum in Analytics?
+Will a graduate be suitable for the role of Data Scientist after doing this program?

-Data Scientist's role is a highly evolved role integrating the knowledge of mathematics and statistics, technology, and business domain (functional knowledge).
-The objective of the analytics course in DEM, is to sensitize students on the usage of data in decision making in the context of a digital environment.
-The focus will be on How, What, and Why of data, including the management of its complexities, volumes, ensuring their accuracy and integrity and understanding the policies of privacy, applicability, etc, for arriving at business-related decisions.
+Data Scientist's role is a highly evolved role integrating the knowledge of mathematics and statistics, technology and business domain (functional understanding).
+The objective of the analytics course in DEM is to sensitize students on the usage of data in decision making in the context of a digital environment.
+The focus will be on How, What and Why of data, including management of its complexities, volumes and understanding policies of privacy, applicability, etc., for arriving at business-related decisions.

-Therefore, analytics in DEM course will develop managerial perspectives on analyzing trends and understanding their impact on business activities, although the student learning shall encompass the understanding of math, statistics and technology tools used in analytics.
+Therefore, analytics in DEM course will develop managerial perspectives on analyzing trends and understanding their impact on business activities.
+However, learning shall encompass the understanding of math, statistics and technology tools used in analytics.
 Application of analytics in the context of business is the objective of including analytics as part of DEM.

-5. What kind of projects will I get to do?
-Do I need to have software development skills for doing them?
+4. What kind of projects will a student get to do?
+Does a student need to have software development skills for doing them?

-Scope of projects will normally be at the intersections of industry, business process or function, and technology.
-Students will understand how technologies are adopted, implemented, and exploited in given business situations.
-The focus will be on the management side of such technologies, with technology viewed as an enabler of strategy, efficiency and scale or for inducing new methods of working and leading to new business processes.
+Scope of projects will generally be at the intersections of industry, business process or function and technology.
+Students will understand how technologies are adopted, implemented and exploited in given business situations.
+The focus will be on the management side of such technologies, with technology viewed as an enabler of strategy, efficiency and scale.

 Projects requiring basic knowledge of technology or software development cannot be completely ruled out.
 Hence, in such cases, DEM will ensure that each team will have at least one member with the necessary skillsets that will address the technical needs of the project.